Ontario introduces new workforce law

 Industrial workers standing in a row

-New act to enhance skilled trades, protect frontline workers, and support women in the workforce
+New act enhances skilled trades, protect frontline workers, and support women in the workforce

-In May, the Ontario government introduced the Working for Workers Five Act, 2024.
-If passed, this new law aims to make it easier for people to get jobs in skilled trades, remove employment barriers, protect frontline workers, and support women at work.
-Certain regulations, as noted below, come into effect this year.
+On October 29, 2024, the Ontario government announced the Working for Workers Five Act received royal assent.
+This new law aims to make it easier for people to get jobs in skilled trades, remove employment barriers, protect frontline workers, and support women at work.
+Certain regulations, as noted below, came into effect earlier this year.
 Key provisions include apprenticeship expansion, simplified foreign credential recognition, enhanced workplace safety measures, and increased fairness for jobseekers.

 Helping people get into skilled trades

-The act will expand the Ontario Youth Apprenticeship Program (OYAP) by creating the Focused Apprenticeship Skills Training (FAST) program.
+The act expands the Ontario Youth Apprenticeship Program (OYAP) by creating the Focused Apprenticeship Skills Training (FAST) program.
 This lets high school students in Grades 11 and 12 get apprenticeship experience through extra co-op education credits.
-The FAST program within OYAP, will be implemented in the fall semester of this year.
+The FAST program within OYAP, was implemented in the fall semester of this year.

-An online job-matching website will start to help apprentices, journeypersons, and employers connect and share job opportunities.
-The act will also offer different ways for people who want a second career in skilled trades to get in, even if they don’t meet all the academic requirements.
+An online job-matching website helps apprentices, journeypersons, and employers connect and share job opportunities.
+The act also offers different ways for people who want a second career in skilled trades to get in, even if they don’t meet all the academic requirements.

 Removing employment barriers